Phone-GWP-group

 You could make a similar argument for any tool or equipment being sent to a war zone or military application, whilst there are situations where specific equipment arriving undamaged could be critical in preventing environmental disasters (think offshore drilling).

-In these situations, whilst the items itself may be replaceable easily, a person’s life (or environment) cannot.
+In these situations, whilst the items themselves may be replaced easily, a person’s life (or environment) cannot.

-If this applies to your market or industry, then foam inserts are critical in ensuring any business or mission critical items arrive in the condition in which they were sent.
+If this applies to your market or industry, foam inserts are critical to ensuring that any business or mission-critical items arrive in the condition in which they were sent.

 Business critical